lamptissue/meet/README.md

 # Data visualization

-As a user, I should be able to see a chart showing the upcoming events in each city so that I know what events are organized in which city.
+As a user, I should be able to see a chart showing the upcoming events in each city so that I know what events are organised in which city.

 ## Scenario 1: Show a chart with the number of upcoming events in each city